atroposhealth/pnh-progression-monitoring/README.md

 A) <B>Pre-Treatment Model</B> (<A HREF="https://github.com/atroposhealth/pnh-progression-monitoring/blob/main/PNH_Progression_Monitoring_Pre_Treatment.xgb">PNH_Progression_Monitoring_Pre_Treatment.xgb</A>)<BR><BR>
    <B>Patients</B>: This model is for patients who have a PNH diagnosis (ICD-10 D59.5) but do not have a diagnosis of bone marrow failure (aplastic anemia or myelodysplastic syndrome).<BR>
    <B>Prediction Target</B>: The risk of developing thrombosis, organ dysfunction, or anemia.<BR>
    <B>Key Features</B>: The model uses the following patient data.
-For technical definitions, refer to the feature dictionary.
+For technical definitions, refer to the <A HREF="https://github.com/atroposhealth/pnh-progression-monitoring/blob/main/PNH_Progression_Monitoring_Feature_Dictionary.xlsx">feature dictionary</A>.
    <OL>
       <LI>Prior thrombosis</LI>
       <LI>Charlson comorbidity index</LI>